NCAR/climate-primer-water/doc/baselines.rst

     |Frequency of occurrence of non-zero radar-derived precipitation at the Boise, ID (KCBX): Warm season|

+    |Warm season effective radar coverage for Boise, ID (KCBX)|
-    This is all non-black shaded areas shown on the radar coverage map as white shading.
+    This figure shows all non-black shaded areas shown on the radar coverage map as white shading.
 So the white shading is where we assume good radar coverage.
 We should assume bad coverage in the black areas.
 In the black areas, precipitation estimates should come from other radars or other sources such as rain gauges and satellite.

-    |Warm season effective radar coverage for Boise, ID (KCBX)|

     The choice of frequency threshold is somewhat subjective, based on forecaster experience regarding what produces the most useful guidance.

     Radar climatologies are generated for specific months or seasons.
 Let’s go back to the summer season radar coverage for the northwestern portion of the contiguous United States.
 All of the non-black areas are where we can assume good radar coverage.
-Again, here is the Boise coverage area that we just talked about.
-So the white shading is where we can assume good coverage.

     In the cool season, there is more low level precipitation and thus the effects of terrain and distance on radar precipitation estimates are more severe.
 Note the sharp decrease in good radar coverage in the radar coverage map for the Northwest in the cool season.